-Just because you’re doing the same motion repetitively does not mean you need to have pain or disruption in your work.
-What causes pain is the sustained pressure or repetition without a break, stretch or variation of movement while working.
+Just because you’re doing the same motion over and over again doesn’t mean you must have pain or stop your work.
+What causes pain is pressure or repetition without a break, stretch or change of movement while working.

-Hand and wrist exercises
+Hand & wrist exercises

 - Stretch out all your fingers as strongly as you can, roll into a fist with the thumb on the outside and squeeze for about 5 seconds, then stretch again.
-You can do that about 10 times to get your crochet pain to scatter!
+Do that about 10 times to get crochet pain to scatter!